When the stock market dives, take a deep breath.

 Indeed, as the billionaire investor Warren Buffett once noted: “Unless you can watch your stock holding decline by 50 percent without becoming panic-stricken, you should not be in the stock market.”

-For instance if your retirement relies solely on a stock portfolio, then market volatility likely is much more of a risk than a situation where your retirement will be supported by income from several different vehicles with varying degrees of correlation to market ups and downs.
+For instance, if your retirement relies solely on a stock portfolio, then market volatility likely is much more of a risk than a situation where your retirement will be supported by income from several different vehicles with varying degrees of correlation to market ups and downs.
+(Related: The power of perspective in turbulent times)

 Time horizons obviously will vary from person to person.
 A single young professional just starting out typically will have a longer time horizon than an older family man or woman looking at retirement in a few years.